Updated: Apr 11

-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have JT Thor, from Anchorage, Alaska:
+For the next installment of the Pro Insight Q&A series, we present JT Thor, from Anchorage, Alaska:

 JT Thor: I was born in Omaha, Nebraska.
 I moved to Anchorage, Alaska when I was like five years old.
 I’m South Sudanese.
 My parents are from South Sudan — they migrated here.

 JT: I was in Alaska until I was like 14 years old...then I moved to West Virginia.